 David J. Barram

 Mr. Barram is chairman of Mobibucks Corporation, a provider of an alternate payment system and electronic loyalty card and coupon system.
 Prior to his service as chairman, Mr. Barram served as Chief Executive Officer of Mobibucks from 2006 to 2007 and Administrator of the U.S. General Services Administration, retired as of 2000.
 Mr. Barram also served as a director of Pope & Talbot, Inc. from 2001 to 2008 and NetIQ Corporation from 2002 to 2006.
-Age: 68.
+Age: 71.

 Dr. Brynjolfsson became a director of CSC in December 2010 and is the Schussel Family Professor at the MIT Sloan School.
 Dr. Brynjolfsson also serves as the director of the MIT Center for Digital Business, since 2002, a research associate at the National Bureau of Economic Research, since 2006, and as the Chairman of the MIT Sloan Management Review, since 2007.
 Dr. Brynjolfsson lectures worldwide on technology strategy, productivity and intangible assets.
 Dr. Brynjolfsson served as a director of CSK Corporation from 2006 to 2008.
-Age: 50.
+Age: 53.

 Rodney F. Chase

 Mr. Chase has served as a member of the CSC Board of Directors since 2001.
 He is currently a non-executive chairman of Genel Energy LTD, an international oil and gas exploration company.
 He is also the former deputy group chief executive and managing director of BP plc, an oil and gas company, from 1992 to 2003.
 Mr. Chase served as deputy chairman of Tesco plc from 2002 to 2010 and as lead director of Nalco Company from 2005 to 2011 and as a director of Tesoro Corporation, since 2005.
 Effective March 19, 2012, Mr. Chase became non-executive Chairman of the CSC Board of Directors.
-Age: 69.
+Age: 72.

-1979 and has led the Public Sector Practice from 2006.
+Ms. Killefer is a Partner at McKinsey & Company, Inc., a global management consulting firm.
+She joined McKinsey in 1979 and has led the Public Sector Practice from 2006.
 From 1997 to 1999, Ms. Killefer served as Assistant Secretary for

 Management and Chief Financial Officer to the U.S. Department of Treasury.
 She rejoined McKinsey in 1999.
-Age: 59.
+Age: 61.

 Mr. Lawrie joined CSC’s Board of Directors on February 7, 2012 and became President and CEO of the Company on March 19, 2012.
 Mr. Lawrie has served as Chief Executive Officer of UK-based Misys plc, a leading global IT solutions provider to the financial services industry, since November 2006.
 Lawrie also served as the Executive Chairman of Allscripts-Misys Healthcare Solutions, Inc., an industry leader in electronic health record solutions, from October 2008 – August 2010.
 Prior to that, Mr. Lawrie was a general partner with ValueAct Capital, a San Francisco-based private investment firm, from 2005 – 2006.
 He served as Chief Executive Officer of Siebel Systems, Inc., the international software and solutions company, from 2004-2005.
 Previously, Mr. Lawrie spent 27 years with IBM where he held various leadership positions, including Senior Vice President and Group Executive, responsible for sales and distribution of all IBM products and services worldwide; General Manager for operations in Europe, the Middle East and Africa; and General Manager of Industries for the Asia Pacific.
 Mr. Lawrie is the lead independent, non-executive Director of Juniper Networks, Inc., and is also a Trustee of Drexel University, Philadelphia.
 Mr. Lawrie holds a B.A in History from Ohio University and an M.B.A from Drexel University in Philadelphia.
-Age: 58.
+Age: 62.

-Brian Patrick McDonald
+Brian Patrick MacDonald

 Mr. MacDonald has served as President and Chief Executive Officer of ETP Holdco Corporation since October 2012.
 Prior to Energy Transfer Partners' acquisition of Sunoco, Inc., in October 2012, Mr. MacDonald served as Chairman, President and Chief Executive Officer of Sunoco, Inc., a leading logistics and retail company based in Philadelphia, PA.
 Mr. MacDonald joined Sunoco in August 2009 as Senior Vice President and Chief Financial Officer.
 Prior to joining Sunoco, he was Chief Financial Officer for Dell's commercial business unit.
 Before becoming the commercial business unit's CFO in 2008, he served as Corporate Vice President and Treasurer and led Dell's mergers and acquisitions organization and global treasury group.
 Prior to joining Dell, Mr. MacDonald worked at General Motors Corporation and held a variety of positions in financial management, including Deputy CFO for Isuzu Motors Limited.
 From 1998 to 2000, he served as Treasurer of GM Canada.
-Age: 47.
+Age: 49.